 In Linux, you have the privilege to manage different users on the same machine.
 Sometimes you want to give some specified access to some users in Linux.
 You might want to create a user without a home directory in Ubuntu to restrict the user’s access or limit their privileges.
 This article will help you to do it very smoothly.

-- Learning to create a user without a home directory using Command Line Interface (CLI) in 3 simple steps.
+Process flowchart to create a user without a home directory in Ubuntu:

 Distro Used Throughout the Tutorial: Ubuntu 22.04.1 LTS